One dead as rare summer storm hits Netherlands | Science-Environment

 One dead as rare summer storm hits Netherlands

-A rare summer storm with winds of up to 145 kilometres (90 miles) per hour hit the Netherlands on Wednesday, causing at least one death as people across much of the country were told to stay indoors and travel was severely disrupted.
-A 51-year old woman died in Haarlem after a tree fell on the car she was in, local police said.
+A rare summer storm with winds of up to 146 kilometres (90 miles) per hour hit the Netherlands on Wednesday, causing at least one death as people across much of the country were told to stay indoors and travel was severely disrupted.
+A 51-year-old woman died in Haarlem after a tree fell on the car she was in, local police said.

 In Amsterdam, several people were injured as dozens of trees were toppled by the storm, damaging cars and houseboats along the city's canals.
 The National Meteorology Institute sent its highest code red storm warning to residents of the Noord-Holland province, which includes Amsterdam, urging them not to leave their homes and to note emergency service numbers for life-threatening situations only.